Ten things Office 365 tenants can do to prepare for GDPR

 If the tenant protects information through a mixture of MFA, encryption, and rights management, the risk that sensitive personal data is exposed outside the tenant is reduced.
 There is not much you can do if someone loses a PST on something like an unprotected USB except investigate the data on the drive and decide whether it is necessary to report a data breach.
 However, you can make sure that you are ready to investigate potential problems using tools available inside Office 365 and others that you develop or buy from third parties.
 These include: conducting searches of the Office 365 audit log to track down suspicious activity, understanding details of user logins, or accesses to confidential information.
 These steps are often taken to investigate the circumstances surrounding a potential data breach, whether any personal data was compromised, and whom the personal data belongs to before reporting the breach to the “supervisory authority” as set down by article 33.

 GDPR requires notifications “without undue delay” or “not later than 72 hours after becoming aware” of a data breach.
 Although some latitude exists for delayed reports due to the need to gather evidence, it clearly makes sense for Office 365 administrators to understand how to gather the necessary information as quickly as possible.
-One problem you might face is that Office 365 stores audit data for only 90 days, so if you need to go back further, you need a third-party product like Radar for Security and Audit, which stores data for as long as a tenant wants, or Microsoft Advanced Security, which stores data for 180 days.
+One problem you might face is that Office 365 stores audit data for only 90 days, so if you need to go back further, you need a third-party product like our Office 365 reporting tool which stores data for as long as a tenant wants, or Microsoft Advanced Security, which stores data for 180 days.

 Another skill to practice is how to run content searches for Office 365 data, including the construction of efficient search terms to find the right data and then export search results in a form that investigators might need.